-A National Institute of Excellence, WIN leverages what are considered the best interdisciplinary nanoelectronics talents in the world to explore and develop advanced research devices, circuits, and nanosystems with performance beyond
+A National Institute of Excellence, WIN leverages what are considered the best interdisciplinary nanoelectronics talents in the world to explore and develop advanced research devices, circuits, and nanosystems with performance beyond conventional CMOS devices.
+The pioneering new technology of spintronics relies on the spin of an electron to carry information, and holds promise in minimizing power consumption for next-generation electronics.

 As rapid progress in the miniaturization of semiconductor electronic devices leads toward chip features smaller than 100 nanometers in size, researchers have had to begin exploring new ways to make electronics more efficient.
-Today's devices, based on CMOS standards, cannot get much smaller and still function effectively.
-Information-processing technology has so far relied on charge-based devices, rangfar relied on charge-based devices, ranging from vacuum tubes to million-transistor microchips.
+Todayís devices, based on CMOS standards, cannot get much smaller and still function effectively.

+Information-processing technology has so far relied on charge-based devices, ranging from vacuum tubes to million-transistor microchips.
 Conventional electronic devices simply move these electric charges around, ignoring the spin on each electron.
-Spintronics aims to put that extra spin action to work-effectively corralling electrons into one smooth chain of motion.
+Spintronics aims to put that extra spin action to workó effectively corralling electrons into one smooth chain of motion.